Home | Manual | Playground

 mutable

-The introduction of a mutable qualifier allows certain exceptions to the usual contract
+The introduction of a mutable qualifier allows certain exceptions to the usual contract of immutability and non-nullability during transitional phases, such as in constructors and destructors.

 This means that objects marked as mutable can temporarily violate their normal constraints,